ProjectEvergreen/greenwood/www/pages/getting-started/branding.md

 </html>
 ```

 Now you can do the same for an `<app-header>`.
 See the [companion repo](https://github.com/ProjectEvergreen/greenwood-getting-started/) for a complete working example.
+Voila!
+All our pages now have a header and footer!  🎉

 > _You can find more information about component models and Greenwood [here](/docs/component-model/)._